hannesdelbeke/brain/PKM/Obsidian/1 directional annotations.md

 >   The sync script only syncs notes too Obsidian, not back to Keep.
 So keep notes will become outdated when updated in Obsidian.

 ### Notes
+- The concept of annotating external files and saving the comments in an .md file is used by the [annotator](https://github.com/elias-sundqvist/obsidian-annotator) plugin, to annotate pdf's inside Obsidian.
+It has nice example GIFs.
 - Similar to [[Obsidian private comments]]
 - Similar to [[Obsidian submodule]], because we don't want to share submodules with everyone.
 - similar to [[save quotes n lines]], we reference external data that can't reference back.
 (Sometimes even physical media like books)